Endxxr/EnderScreenShare/README.md

 ## Known Issues
-- The clean command/button won't work if the SS server is both the "join server" and the unique server the player has been playing since they joined.
-[WON'T FIX THIS]
+- The control will bug if the SS isn't joinable

 ## Report a bug
 - Join my discord at https://discord.gg/PhMbS3jtAJ or PM (!
 Ender#0069)